 Challenges with Chest Pain Triage

 Length of stay

-Patients that go into the hospital for chest pain may be kept for an 8-23 hour stay.³ Long hospital stays are currently needed to rule out the possibility of a severe adverse cardiac event.
+Patients entering the hospital for chest pain may be kept for an 8-23 hour stay.³ Long hospital stays are currently needed to rule out the possibility of a major adverse cardiac event.

 Wide Range of Testing

 There are many diagnostic tests that patients may go through to find the cause of their chest pain.
 These include various types of stress tests that can involve pharmaceutical or exercise-based stress.

 The many diagnostic tests plus long hospital stays make this triage process very expensive.⁴ This cost is felt by both hospitals and patients.

 Risks of Chest Pain Triage

 Misdiagnosing patients with chest pain may result in inadvertent or premature discharge from the hospital.
 The risk of under-treating a patient with chest pain is a possible major adverse cardiac event (MACE).
 Many of these patients will not have a MACE.⁵ Despite this, patients are kept in the hospital under observation to minimize the possibility of under treating someone who needs further treatment.

 Over treatment of patients with chest pain may include unnecessary invasive diagnostic testing or procedures.
 Since many of these patients will ultimately not experience any major adverse cardiac events, it is important to provide serious medical treatment only to those who need it.
 There is a high risk of over treating because it is difficult to rapidly rule out the patients who are not in need of invasive procedures like cardiac catheterization.